Fuseiniabdullai502/report-card-generator/README.md

 4. Double-check that you have copied the **entire contents** of the `firebase-service-account.json` file.
 5. Paste the full JSON content into the **value** field for the secret.
 6. After saving the variable, trigger a new deployment by pushing a small change to your `main` branch on GitHub.

+### Why is `firebase init hosting` asking for a "public directory"?

+If the CLI asks you "What do you want to use as your public directory?", it means you have selected the wrong hosting option.
+You must choose **App Hosting** for this project.

+**To fix this:**
+1. Cancel the current command (`Ctrl + C`).
+2. Run `firebase init hosting` again.
+3. At the very first prompt, use the arrow keys to highlight and select the option: **`App Hosting: for web frameworks (Next.js, Angular, etc)`**.
+4. The CLI will then correctly identify your Next.js app and will **not** ask for a public directory.

 ## How to Use the Invite & User Management System